 Here are two shortcomings in particular:

 - You can’t integrate with important business services.
 Think CRMs and email marketing platforms that help you better connect with your customers and grow your business.
-Meanwhile, JotForm integrates with more than 100 apps across industries and categories — from file sharing to analytics to developer tools.
+Meanwhile, JotForm has dozens of integrations across industries and categories — from file sharing to analytics to developer tools.

 - You can’t accept payments.
 Many businesses use forms as part of their payment process, but Google Forms makes it difficult to do so because it requires using another, separate service to accept payments (which adds friction to the user experience).
 JotForm provides secure payment integration with its forms.
 You can choose from popular services like Square, PayPal, and Stripe, and create a seamless payment process that works well for both you and your customers.

 You can make the switch from Google Forms to JotForm easily with JotForm’s Google Forms import tool.
 It enables you to easily import all of your existing forms (and associated data) from Google.
-Once you’ve got that quick step out of the way, check out these easy-to-use survey templates that will give your old Google Forms a run for their money.
+Once you’ve got that quick step out of the way, check out these easy-to-use survey templates.